 A student who cancels a room assignment after the deadline of June 15 will be charged a cancellation fee.
 A student who withdraws from MIT during a regular term will receive a refund based on proration of the term rental over 15 weeks of occupancy.

-Undergraduates affiliated with a fraternity, sorority, or independent living group have the option of residing in the chapter house after their freshman year.
-Each FSILG has its own meal plan, many with chefs that cook for the entire chapter.
-In addition, members share responsibility for chapter house jobs and work closely with alumni and the FSILG office on the general maintenance and upkeep of the chapter facility.
-Room and board at FSILGs varies per term.
+Undergraduates affiliated with a fraternity, sorority, or independent living group have the option of residing in their FSILG facility after their freshman year.
+The housed FSILGs are located in the cities of Cambridge, Boston, and Brookline, and are conveniently accessed by public or MIT transportation.
+Many FSILGs have their own meal plan, some that are cook-for-yourself and others with chefs that cook for the entire group.
+In addition, members share responsibility for chapter house duties and work closely with alumni and the FSILG office on the general maintenance and upkeep of the chapter facility.
+Room and board at FSILGs varies per term and is determined by each FSILG.
+Each FSILG hosts a live-in Residence Advisor who serves as a mentor and support person for the group members in residence.
+With the exception of Kappa Alpha Theta and Pi Beta Phi, MIT Housing does not own or operate the FSILG chapter facilities.
+These houses are independently owned and operated by the individual house corporations for each FSILG.